 UK trusts fall within the new reporting rules and therefore trustees may also need to report residential property disposals within 60 days of completion (30 days for completion on or before 26 October 2021) if there is CGT to pay.

 A number of members have queried the interaction between the CGT reporting service and the Trust Registration Service (TRS) where the trust is not already registered on the TRS.
 HMRC have confirmed that a trust will need to register on the TRS prior to reporting the property disposal so that the trust can provide either a UTR or a Trust Registration Number as part of the CGT reporting process.

 Since a UK CGT liability will always trigger the requirement to register on the TRS, trustees are not being asked to do anything that they would not otherwise have had to have done.
-The main issue is one of timing, as trustees would usually have more than 30 days to register a trust on the TRS under current rules.
+The main issue is one of timing, as trustees would usually have more than 60 days to register a trust on the TRS under current rules.
 The current deadline for a taxable trust to register on the TRS is 31 January following the tax year in which the UK tax liability arose, although this is reducing to 90 days from the date of acquiring a tax liability from 1 September 2022.
-The later TRS deadlines are therefore effectively overwritten by the demands of the 30-day property reporting requirements and means trustees must tackle the TRS sooner than they might otherwise have done.
+The later TRS deadlines are therefore effectively overwritten by the demands of the 60-day (previously 30-day) property reporting requirements and means trustees must tackle the TRS sooner than they might otherwise have done.
 As the TRS is expanded to include more trusts following the introduction of 5MLD, with non-taxable trusts required to be on the register by 1 September unless specifically excluded, the interaction of deadlines should become less relevant as fewer trusts will be unregistered.

 Reporting by the PR themselves